cviaai/RL-TREMOR-SUPPRESSION/README.md

 * [pySerial](https://github.com/pyserial/pyserial) - library for communication between Arduino and Python
 * [Stable Baselines](https://github.com/hill-a/stable-baselines) - library with implemented reinforcement learning algorithms

+In order to use the environment, you should have

+* Arduino Uno x2
+* Sensor GY-61
+* DC-motor x3

 ## Virtual Part

 ### Requirements